Marcus-Lassila/Computational-Physics-I/README.md

-This repository contains two projects I made in a computational physics course at the Linnaeus university.
+This repository contains three of the projects I made in a computational physics course at the Linnaeus university.